single-spa/microfrontend-html-assembly/README.md

 This specification provides a standardized message format between the web server and the microfrontends that allows the microfrontends to accomplish the above.
 The message format in this specification is guided by the following principles:

-a) Fully support streaming content to the browser over time, instead of sending the full HTML file at once.
+1. Fully support streaming content to the browser over time, instead of sending the full HTML file at once.
-b) Decentralize logic when sensible, by moving it to the microfrontends instead of the root server.
+2. Decentralize logic when sensible, by moving it to the microfrontends instead of the root server.
-c) Usable by both single page applications **and** traditional web applications.
+3. Usable by both single page applications **and** traditional web applications.
 Not specific to React, Vue, Angular, etc, although UI frameworks may be used as part of generating the HTML content.

 ## Specification Scope